-Instead of gathering on Sunday morning in the sanctuary, I want to invite you to worship from a distance via Youtube or Facebook on Sunday mornings at 9:30am.
+Instead of gathering in the sanctuary, I want to invite you to worship from a distance via Youtube or Facebook on Sunday mornings at 9:30am.

-We intend to post a video of our worship service at 9:30am because it is important for us to continue praying, singing, reading Scripture, engaging with a sermon and giving generously through online giving to support the ministries of our church.
-We want to continue inspiring each other to make a positive impact on the world as followers of Jesus Christ while we protect each from sickness.
+It is important for us to continue praying, singing, reading Scripture, engaging with a sermon and giving generously through online giving to support the ministries of our church because we want to continue inspiring each other to make a positive impact on the world as followers of Jesus Christ while we protect each from sickness.

 As The Church of the Open Door, it is a time for us to open the door so wide that people can be a part of our ministries from a distance.
-I will continue to work with the Health Department and church leaders so that we can resume worship in the sanctuary as soon as possible.
+I will continue to work with the Health Department and church leaders so that we can resume worship in the sanctuary after Christmas.
 Until then, may we maintain a non-anxious presence as we take preventative measures, pray for those who are suffering worldwide as well as their caretakers, and creatively find new ways to be in ministry through small groups and mission.

 With love in Christ,

 The Youth Ministry program at Denville Community Church has been developed as a support to our young adults in their faith journey, while encouraging them to be exactly the person the Lord created them to be.

 Has God blessed you with creative hands?
 Can you knit or crochet even the simplest stitch?
 Come join us as we knit/crochet prayer shawls!
 Use the gifts and talents that God has blessed you with to bless someone who needs to feel God’s love!